abdelrahman-elkady/se-tutorial/README.md

 # SE Tutorial

-A starter template for the se classes
+A starter template for the SE classes

-This will contin documentation on each lab
+This will contain documentation on each lab

 This tutorial marks the start of a tutorial project led by the TA